 With globalization and virtual world we live in, the reality these days is that projects are contracted and subcontracted.
 So while you might be signing the agreement with one organization or consultant, it is not necessarily the same party that will execute the project.
 This might not be important if you are looking for coding/development work, but it might be a crucial factor when you want certain individuals/personality types to interact with your end users directly.

-2. What is the SharePoint Consultant’s fee arrangement and payment schedule?
+2. What are the SharePoint Consultant’s fee arrangement and payment schedules?

 Lots of SharePoint consulting companies tend to work on an hourly fee – which is pretty attractive to consultants, but might be a money drain for you as a client (especially if you are a non-profit or smaller organization).
 There is no right or wrong here, more of a preference/business practice.
 Whatever arraignment you agree to – please assure that you also agree to certain schedule/project deliverables.